neperfepx/neper/doc/neper_v.rst

    single: -showcsys
    single: -showscale

-.. option:: -show{tess,tesr,mesh,meshslice,meshsliceelt1d,csys,scale} <logical>
+.. option:: -show{tess,tesr,mesh,meshslice,meshsliceelt1d,csys,scale,scalemin,scalemax} <logical>

-  Show or hide a full tessellation or mesh, the mesh slices, the 1D elements of the mesh slices, the coordinate system, or the scale, respectively.
+  Show or hide a full tessellation or mesh, the mesh slices, the 1D elements of the mesh slices, the coordinate system, the scale, or (on the scale itself) the scale (data) minimum and maximum, respectively.

   .. note:: The 1D elements of the mesh slices are printed as specified by options :option:`-dataelt1d*`.

-  **Default value**: :data:`1` for the more informative data (mesh slice :math:`>` mesh :math:`>` tessellation) and :data:`0` for others.
+  **Default value**: :data:`1` for the more informative data (mesh slice :math:`>` mesh :math:`>` tessellation) and :data:`0` for others; :data:`1` for the scale, and :data:`1` for the scale (data) minimum and maximum if they are out-of-scale, and :data:`0` otherwise.

 The following option applies to a tessellation or a raster tessellation.